PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Results

 $~$

-Next, we reduce the number of data points to $2,000$.
-In this case, PDE-READ fails to identify Burgers' equation with $70$\% noise, or more.
-However, PDE-READ successfully identifies Burgers' equation with $60$\% noise and velocities at just $2,000$ data points.
-To achieve this result, we use $20,000$ collocation points ($N_{Coll}$), which the program re-selects every epoch ($N_{Select} = 1$).
-We train the networks for $2,000$ epochs using the Adam optimizer with a learning rate of $0.001$.
-This yields the following PDE:
+Next, we repeat the previous experiment with $2,000$ data points and $60$\% noise.\footnote{This is the highest noise level at which \texttt{PDE-READ} can reliably identify Burger's equation using just $2,000$ data points} For this experiment, use $20,000$ collocation points ($N_{Coll} = 20,000$).
+We train both networks for $2,000$ epochs using the \texttt{Adam} optimizer, with a learning rate of $0.001$.
+After training, the highest-ranking candidate PDE is

-This is Burgers' equation, though the coefficients differ markedly from those in the true PDE, equation \ref{eq:Burgers}.